-Discover the magic of a handmade couture jacket inspired by the CHANEL classic during this master class.
+During this masterclass, discover the magic of a handmade couture jacket inspired by the CHANEL classic

-A highly specialised and super-specific master class for seasoned fashion professionals.
-You learn to make a classic Chanel jacket the haute couture-way.
-Through a combination of draping and pattern drawing you will form a perfect fitting pattern.
-Step-by-step you will learn special sewing techniques with which the jacket will be put together – mainly by hand- and you will realize your first self-made copy.
+A highly specialized and super-specific masterclass for fashion veterans.
+You learn to make a classic Chanel jacket in the way that is customary in haute couture.
+A combination of draping and pattern drawing creates a perfectly fitting pattern.
+Step-by-step you will learn special sewing techniques with which the jacket is assembled -mainly by hand- and you will realize your first, homemade item.
 All this in an inspiring environment.

 When you enjoy sewing yourself, whether you do it for yourself or for others, you can make a jacket that is completely tailored to your own needs or those of your client for a fraction of this amount.
 Not only in terms of color and design, but even taking into account every personal detail.
 You can make it as special and unique as you want.
 Time after time!
-You go home with a good fitting pattern and model.
-If you have some knowledge of patterns, it will take little effort to make variations on this model.
+You will go home with a good fitted pattern and model.
+If you have some knowledge of patterns, you should have little trouble making variations on this model.

-The goal is that at the end of the course you have a perfectly fitting jacket of your own size at the end of the course, in a color that flatters you!
+The goal is that at the end of the course you have a perfectly fitting jacket in your own size.
 This course offers:

-There is the possibility to stay overnight above the studio (book a room in our B&B Het Atelier )
+It is possible to stay overnight above the studio (book a room in our B&B Het Atelier )

-For every Chanel lover who wants to give his or her sewing skills a new boost and who wants to learn to sew a classic Chanel jacket for themselves; for dressmakers, fashion designers, seamstresses and tailors who are looking for inspiration.
-In this course, you will discover new sewing techniques that you can apply to yourself or to clients in different ways for themselves or for clients.
+For any Chanel enthusiast who wants to give his or her sewing skills a new boost and learn to sew a classic Chanel Jacket for themselves; for dressmakers, fashion designers, seamstresses and tailors who want to take their sewing skills to the next level by learning new sewing techniques that they can apply in different ways for themselves or for clients.

-This course requires a serious commitment (read: homework!) between classes to achieve the desired result.
-Count on a minimum of 10-15 hours per week next to the course day.
+This course requires serious commitment (read: homework!) between classes to achieve the desired result.
+Count on at least 10-15 hours per week in addition to the course day.

-This is explicitly not a course for beginner sewers.
-We assume an extensive sewing experience and preferably some knowledge of pattern drawing and moulage.
-For professionals, the course is an enrichment in technique and manual finishes.
-Students invariably say that they have learned so much more than they expected beforehand.
+The course is an enrichment for professionals in technique and manual finishing.
+Students invariably say that they learned so much more than they expected.